 A common cause of cold feet is winter weather and being outside in cold temperatures.
 Having thermal socks can help as well as the right clothing but what else can you do to help your feet stay warm?

 Well, what about wearing a pair of thermal insoles as well in your shoes to help?
-Moneysworth and Best have thermal insoles that are good to temperatures as low as -25c.
-These work as they have an aluminum base that prevents heat loss and felt which traps heat and acts as a cushion.
+Yaktrax is good at temperatures as low as -13F.
+These work as they are made from polar fe;t and a thermal layer that directs body heat to the feet.

 These can be cut down to the size you need.
 Just trace around your existing insoles and pop them in the bottom of your shoes to help your cold feet stay nice and warm.

 Ugg also does a sheepskin insole that can be inserted into your shoes.
-These offer great cushioning and support whilst keep your feet cozy.
+These offer great cushioning and support whilst keeping your feet cozy.